sysfce2/AviSynth_masktools/README.md

   Possible values:
   0: uses lut and internal realtime calculation
   1: Expr, when bit depth>=10 or lutxyza
-  2: When masktools would use realtime calc,  Passes the expressions, scale_inputs and clamp_float parameter to the "Expr" filter in Avisynth+
+  2: When masktools would use realtime calc, passes the expressions and parameters to the "Expr" filter in Avisynth+
   3: Expr, always passed (from 2.2.17)

-  For modes 1, 2 and 3: passes the expression strings, scale_inputs and clamp_float parameters to the "Expr" filter in Avisynth+
+  For modes 1, 2 and 3: Passes the expressions, "scale_inputs", "clamp_float" and "clamp_float_UV" parameter to the "Expr" filter in Avisynth+
+  Note: clamp_float_UV is valid parameter only from Avisynth+ 3.5, and for compatiblity reasons is passed only when it's true, so when it differs
+        from the default value.

   Note #1: Avisynth+ internal precision is 32bit float, masktools2 is double (usually no difference can be seen) Note #2: Some keywords (e.g. bit shift) are not available on Avisynth+